 Walking away gives you the time to assess whether you really need or want that Tiffany Bracelet or Bose speaker that was on sale.
 If you don’t need it nor love it, then the saying goes “out of sight, out of mind,” right?

 I know most people talk about fighting consumerism using the 24-hour rule.
 So, basically waiting 24 hours before buying that particular item that you “loved at that moment.”
 That helps too, but I personally prefer my one-week rule. 😉

 6. Time spent with friends and family is what makes you happy

 When I sit back and think about my happiest times, I realize it’s not the glamorous materialistic goods I have.
 I admit I love that stuff, but it’s not what makes me permanently happy.
-Neither is the idea of making more money by slaving a corporate job (just to spend more).
+Neither is the idea of making more money at a job I don’t like (just to spend more).

 Instead, it’s spending time and forming meaningful relationships with family and friends.
 This is priceless to me, you can’t buy that with money.

 Also, time only moves forward which means you won’t be able to buy it back.
 With that said, today is the best time to start spending it with the people you love before it’s too late.

 Numerous studies revealed that moments before peoples’ deaths, they said their biggest regret was not spending enough time with their loved ones.